show981111/algorithms/newNote.md

   - IF we have infinite per each item, even though we used current item, we can still use current item(0 ~ i_th item).
     - So, T(N, i) = T(N - value[i], i) + T(N, i-1)

+### Subset vs Subsequence

+- Subset: 0/1, don't care about the index ordering.
+EX) [5,3,1,4,8], can choose {8,5,4} == {4,5,8}
+- Subsequence: also 0/1, but should ensure the index ordering [3,4,8], [5,4,8], but cant mix them up
+- Subsequence -> Subset?: when we can re-arrange the picked subset based on index ordering.
+EX) after we picked {8,5,4} we re-arrange them ti [5,4,8]

 ### LIS Pattern (Subsequence == Subset with ordering)

 - Also subset problem, but with ordering
+- Cannot convert to subset problem since after we pick the subset, we cannot re-arrange based on index.\
+EX) [5,3,1,4,8] => {4,5,8} -> [5,4,8] (based on index) breaks the LIS restriction
+- **Does T(i)'s optimal solution should be included in T(i+k)'s optimal solution?** \
+    EX) check 1239 thought process
+- Important restriction is the **ordering**
+- Subesequence here, we cannot re-order items as we want after we pick, since we can only reorder them in an increasing order & increasing index order
+- **BE CAREFUL OF TIE**.
+IF there are multiple subsequence that makes max T(i).
+Can I pick anything? or does it affect the answer?

 - ## Typical pattern is, get the desired value when we **include i_th element**